Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 Finally, Simplii Financial Cashback Visa Card could be your best unsecured credit card for rebuilding credit in Canada.

 This is a no-fee cashback credit card with a 19.99% purchase interest.
 It offers a competitive promotional cashback of 10% for your first four months of card holding.
-All you need is to make eligible purchases of $500 to qualify for the offer.
+After that, you will earn 4% cash back on purchases with the card.

-In addition, the Simplii Cashback Visa Card welcomes new members with a 9.99% introductory APR on purchase for their first 6 months of membership.
+In addition, the Simplii Cashback Visa Card welcomes new members with a 9.99% introductory APR on purchases for their first 3 months of membership.

 What I also like about this card is that it offers free ATM access, travel medical insurance, Purchase Security and Extended Protection.